RoryQo/Corporate-Fatigue-Risk-Modeling/README.md

 ## **Results**

 ### **Key Features**
 To retrieve feature importance results, we used permutation-based feature importance to measure how much each predictor contributes to burnout predictions.
 This method involves randomly shuffling a single feature's values while keeping all others intact, then observing the resulting drop in model performance.
 To ensure robustness, we applied 5-fold cross-validation when computing permutation importance scores, ensuring that feature contributions remained consistent across different subsets of data.
 The XGBoost model has a built-in feature importance, which ranks features based on how much they improve decision tree splits.
+An alternative that will be considered in the future is absolute SHAP values, which is a scoring method to retreive factor importance from all types of models.

 ```
 # Compute permutation importance